gorgeousbubble/Satellite/dbs/README.md

   * You can call 'Insert', 'Update', 'Delete' functions to operate the database.
   * If you want to get data from database, please use 'Query' or 'QueryRow' to fetch the data from database.
   * It just a demo of database operation, you may extend the interfaces when you want to use function futher more.

+## Packages dependencies
+Before you create instance or call the function or method in package, you should use command 'go -v -t -d ./...' to install the third part database drive go package.
+You can use if normally after install all of them.